Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 How does this product resonate with you?
 How would something like this fit into your user research practice?

-This pitch is less about selling the customer, more to see how your solution fits into their world view.
+This pitch is less about selling to the customer, and more to see how your solution fits into their worldview.
 I always take any reactions here with a grain of salt - unless they’re keen to trial or use the product.